austinhaas/gif-encoder/README.md

 ### To do

 * Optimize gifs.
-* Options for handling color palettes.
+* Add options for handling color palettes.
+* Optimize code.

 ### Implementation

 The gif spec is encoded as a set of data structures interpreted as a schema.
-Several functions are provided to implement necessary algorithms, such as the LZW compression algorithm.
+Several functions are provided which implement necessary algorithms, such as the LZW compression algorithm.

 Default values are provided for some fields.
 No distinction is made